What to know about the emergency alert test hitting your cellphones and TVs

 Federal law requires the systems be tested at least once every three years.
 The last nationwide test was Aug.
 11, 2021.

-The test has spurred falsehoods on social media that it's part of a plot to send a signal to cellphones nationwide in order to activate nanoparticles such as graphene oxide that have been introduced into people's bodies.
-Experts and FEMA officials have dismissed those claims but some social media say they'll shut off their cellphones Wednesday.
+The test has spurred falsehoods on social media that it's part of a plot to send a signal to cellphones nationwide to activate nanoparticles such as graphene oxide that have been introduced into people's bodies.
+Experts and FEMA officials have dismissed those claims, but some social media users say they'll shut off their cellphones Wednesday.

+The test has also sparked discussion about how it could affect people in abusive situations.
+Some people in abusive situations have secret cellphones — usually with notifications muted — hidden from their abuser that allow them to keep contact with the outside world.
+Organizations that work with survivors of abuse are recommending they turn off their phones entirely during the 30-minute-long test Wednesday so as to not have the blaring noise give away to their abuser the fact that they have a secret phone.